 Which civil court hears employment claims?

-Claims under the employment contract can be heard in either the county court or the high court.
-Lower value claims are started in the county court.
-There are a number of local county courts around the country and although you may start a claim in your local court the employer may ask for it to be transferred to their local court, and a judge will make a decision on this.
+Lower value claims are started in the County Court.
+There are a number of local county courts around the country and although you may start a claim in your local court, the employer may ask for it to be transferred to their local court, and a judge will make a decision on this.

 There are several different levels of court within the civil courts.
 Depending on the nature of the claim and how much money is being claimed, cases brought in the civil courts will be allocated to one of three tracks.
 These are known as the multi track, the fast track and the small claims tracks.
 The simpler cases with a value of up to £10,000 will be allocated to the small claims track in the country court.
-They will be heard by a judge in a side room (called ` chambers` ) and the proceedings will be relatively informal.
+They will be heard by a judge in a side room (called `chambers`) and the proceedings will be relatively informal.

 What employment breach of contract claims can be brought in the small claims track?